dmitry-merzlyakov/nledger/README.md

 - Current **Project Status** is:
   - Ported from [Ledger 3.2.1](https://github.com/ledger/ledger), branch Master, commit 56c42e11; 2020/5/18
-  - Core functionality is ported; command line utility is available;
+  - All functionality ported; command line utility is available;
+  - Program API for developing with NLedger is created; NuGet packages are available;
   - Ledger testing framework is ported;
-  - Ledger tests are passed to some extend:
+  - Ledger tests are passed:
-    - 98% (694 out of 707) test cases passed;
+    - 99% (708 out of 711) test cases passed;
-    - 13 test cases are ignored because of known limitations;
+    - 3 test cases are ignored because of known limitations;
     - 0 failed.
+  - The Ledger Python module is available as a standalone product for Python users.
 - **Current limitations** (technical restrictions that will be addressed by next releases) are:
-  - No Python integration.
-Ledger tests that require Python are disabled;
-  - DateTime parser on .Net has less specific error messages and does not allow to detect the same mistakes as Ledger does.
-Corresponded Ledger test is disabled till further decision;
+  - The .Net DateTime parser throws less specific error messages and cannot catch the same errors as the Ledger.
+    The corresponded test is disabled pending a further decision;
+  - NLedger Python extension supports Python 3.6 or later.
+    The test designed for Python 2 is disabled as deprecated;
-  - It was found that in some conditions the original Ledger produced incorrect rounding at the last rendering step (*stream_out_mpq*).
-It was caused by specifics of its arbitrary-precision arithmetic library; some combinations of divisible and divisor produce rounded result that does not match expected banking rounding.
-Some Ledger tests were corrected (opt-lot-prices, opt-lots, opt-lots_basis).
+  - It was found that under some conditions, the original Ledger gave incorrect rounding in the last processing step (*stream_out_mpq*).
+    The problem was caused by the arbitrary precision arithmetic library that Ledger used.
+    Certain combinations of dividend and divisor produce a rounded result that does not match the expected bank rounding.
+    Affected Ledger tests were corrected (opt-lot-prices, opt-lots, opt-lots_basis).

 - **Development Roadmap** is available by this [link](https://github.com/dmitry-merzlyakov/nledger/blob/master/roadmap.md).
-  It describes the plan to complete all intended features by the version 1.0.
+  It describes the plan to complete all intended features by the version 1.0 and notes for further steps.

 ## Installation

-Because of .Net nature, NLedger can run on any system that supports .Net (either .Net Framework or .Net Core).
+NLedger can run on any system that supports .Net (either .Net Framework or .Net Core).
-However, its testing framework and helper tools use PowerShell, so you can run Ledger tests only if your system has installed PowerShell as well.
+However, the testing framework and helper tools use PowerShell, so you can only run Ledger tests if you also have PowerShell installed on your system.
+If you also want to use the Python extension, you should have Python on your machine.

 ### System Requirements

-- .Net Framework 4.5 or higher and/or .Net Core SDK 3.1 or higher.
+- .Net Framework 4.7.2 or higher and/or .Net Core SDK 3.1 or higher.
 It is required component to run the command line application;
 - PowerShell 5.0 or higher.
 It is needed to run testing framework and other tools.
+- Python 3.6 or later.
+It is required for Python extension.

-Therefore, PowerShell is not required component, you can still use NLedger, but ability to run PowerShell scripts makes your life easier.
+PowerShell is optional, you can still use NLedger if it is not installed, but the ability to run PowerShell scripts makes your life easier.

 ### Build and Install from source code